 A study examined 60 people who were required to memorize 20 paired words, and then tested on them 12 hours later.
 Some were also taught an additional 20 paired words as a distraction.

 Both those in the "distracted" group and the "non-distracted" group did better if they were allowed to sleep between learning and testing.
 This could mean that sleep is not an inactive state, but an important period for the consolidation of memories and other brain functions.

-Burning the oil to prepare for your next presentation or test could be the worst thing you can do.
+Burning the midnight oil to prepare for your next presentation or test could be the worst thing you can do.
 Ensuring you get enough sleep is critical, both for the declarative, fact-based memories mentioned in this article and other forms of memory as well (such as "how-to" memory).